Tuesday, May 06, 2025

 Do not trust Rubio the Turncoat, the new Secretary of State!

 Republican Senator Marco Rubio was unanimously approved for the Secretary of State on President Donald Trump’s inauguration day for his second term.
 He is one of the less controversial nominees among the Trump administration, and therefore, he is the first cabinet member to be appointed in the Second Trump administration (1).
 There is no doubt that Rubio is far better than some of Trump’s picks.
 Secretary of Defense Pete Hegseth was harshly questioned his credential for his alcoholism and sexual violence.
-With the tie-breaking vote by Vice President JD Vance, he was barely approved at the Senate (2).
+But with the tie-breaking vote by Vice President JD Vance, he was barely approved at the Senate (2).
 Director of National Intelligence nominee Tulsi Gabbard is also severely questioned for her affinity with Russia and ex-President Bashar Assad of Syria.
 British national security circles are critically concerned with this as her appointment would devastate the intelligence cooperation of the Five Eyes (3).
 Rubio is not regarded so problematic as those picks, but we have to remember his flip flop in foreign policy ever since he surrendered Trump in the Republican primary of the presidential election in 2016.
 Also, his flattering apology for his campaign ridicule to Trump appeared a miserable kowtow to the alpha male gorilla, as Trump attacked him with abusive words more cruelly.

 Rubio has been engaged in foreign affairs in the House and the Senate for a long time, before running for the presidential election when the Obama term was ending.
 In the Republican primary, he upheld the New American Century ideal, which was more in resonance with former Republican candidate John McCain’s vision of American leadership in the world, rather than Trump’s America First.
 He was well aware of the impact of turmoil overseas on US national security in an increasingly interconnected world.
 Therefore, he criticized President-then Barack Obama’s “nation-building at home” policy for massive cuts in defense spending, skepticism for moral diplomacy, and appeasement to the enemies worldwide including Russia, China, Iran, Islamic extremists, etc. Quite importantly, he endorsed enduring American commitment to Asia, Europe, and the Middle East for global security and prosperity (4).
 After the surrender, Rubio conformed his foreign policy views with Trump’s America First, although he had schooled the notion of nuclear triad in the primary debate to the alpha male gorilla who has far less knowledge and experience in foreign policy than him (5).